Contents

 Stack and heap addresses: potential overlap?

 If you inspect the heap and stack addresses using the above tools, you’ll see that the highest heap address and lowest stack address are tens of TB apart.
 How is that possible if, say, the computer RAM is only 16 GB?
-Because those aren’t actual addresses in physical memory!
+Well, those aren’t physical memory addresses, right?
+And allowing for an oversized virtual address range makes the abstraction useful: ordered, purpose-specific blocks can be organized sparsely without any repercussions.

 The addresses are allocated in a virtual continuous range and subsequently mapped to RAM.
 Those RAM addresses need not be contiguous, nor will the blocks necessarily be ordered as they were in virtual address space.

-The memory address range is determined by the amount of data the CPU can process at a time, aka the CPU word size.
-For a 64-bit CPU, the word size is 8 B; generally, the system’s CPU registers will be 8 B. Since each bit can be 0 or 1, a 64 bit address covers values $ 0 \text{ to } 2^{64}-1 $; compare this to 32-bit systems, where the maximum value is $2^{32}-1$ and, thus, capable of representing only ~4 GB.
+The memory address range and word size of a CPU depend on whether the CPU is 64-bit or 32-bit.
+For a 64-bit CPU, the word size is 8 B (the word size is nominally the same as the register size1).
+Since each bit can be 0 or 1, a 64 bit address covers values $ 0 \text{ to } 2^{64}-1 $; compare this to 32-bit systems, where the maximum value is $2^{32}-1$ and, thus, capable of representing only ~4 GB.

 The highest address in user space in hex is 0x7fffffffffff; you’re likely to see the stack at around that value in the memory map.